Programs in the School of Arts and Humanities

 In the School of Arts and Humanities, students will find a rich array of courses in literature, rhetoric, creative writing, history, philosophy, music, dance, film, theatre, visual arts, communication, art history, and foreign languages.
 Our internationally renowned interdisciplinary research centers—the Ackerman Center for Holocaust Studies, the Edith O’Donnell Institute of Art History, the Center for Values in Medicine, Science and Technology, the Center for Asian Studies, and the Center for Translation Studies—provide additional resources and opportunities for learning.
 The School of Arts and Humanities is also part of a vibrant research university that still provides the nurturing atmosphere of a liberal arts college.

-We offer five Bachelor of Arts degrees: Literature, Historical Studies, Latin American Studies, Philosophy and Visual and Performing Arts, and minors in Art History, Asian Studies, Communication, Creative Writing, Dance, Film Studies, History, Latin American Studies, Literature, Medical and Scientific Humanities, Music, Performing Arts, Philosophy, Spanish, Theatre and Visual Arts.
+We offer five Bachelor of Arts degrees: Literature, History, Latin American Studies, Philosophy and Visual and Performing Arts, and minors in Art History, Asian Studies, Communication, Creative Writing, Dance, Film Studies, History, Latin American Studies, Literature, Medical and Scientific Humanities, Music, Performing Arts, Philosophy, Spanish, Theatre and Visual Arts.
 We offer language training in Arabic, Chinese, French, German, Japanese, and Spanish.
 The School of Arts and Humanities also offers an Honors Program giving students an opportunity for advanced creative and scholarly work and recognition.

 For more specific requirements for each degree, see Degree Plans.